UrbanOS-Public/charts/README.md

 - Initial Sauron deployment should be manually done, similar to urban-os deployments.
 Be sure to override all secrets defined in the values.yaml file.
 - Sauron only needs to be updated if secrets change, or if the sauron chart itself changes
+- Sauron currently needs to run as a specific user.
+Be sure it has permissions on a cluster level: `oc adm policy add-scc-to-user anyuid -z updater-cron`

 How to use: